 These abovementioned issues are only the most obvious reasons to see a body-based sex coach rather than a sex therapist, however, I see clients with other issues as well, and any gender or sexual orientation is welcome.

-Contact me to arrange a complimentary, up to 20 minute phone, skype or zoom consultation.
+To get more information, about working with me, please contact me, and we can arrange a complimentary, up to 20 minute phone, skype or zoom consultation.